 From the subway cars of the A train to the observation deck of the Empire State Building, New York City is full of life.
 The diversity of the city attracts people from across the globe, and with them come all of the pathology that the world has to offer.
 This exposure is essential to training the modern surgeon.
 Most appropriately, long days in the hospital will seem much more relevant in a city that never sleeps.

-When you are not in the hospital, the city's many attractions are at your doorstep: golfing at Chelsea piers, running in Central Park, concerts at Radio City, or reading War and Peace to children at the local public school, to name a few.
+When you are not in the hospital, the city's many attractions are at your doorstep: golfing at Chelsea piers, running in Central Park, concerts at the Philharmonic, Opera at the Met, getting drinks with coresidents on rooftop bars―to name but a few!

 No city in the world has the wealth and breadth of life and culture.
 No matter what your interest – art, music, literature, food, sports – you can find the best of it in New York City.
 No matter what time of day or night, you can do it here.
 New York City offers incomparable cultural attractions, public transportation, and entertainment – almost all of it available 24/7, 365 days per year.